Code-Institute-Submissions/maura-yogis-mat-project/README.md

 * A huge part of the CSS and HTML codes for the navigation bar were taken, from
 a [video on youtube](https://www.youtube.com/watch?v=TJF4ldO91n4) by Drew Ryan
-* Code institute- for the Love Running project- which inspired the photo made circular on the Home page.
+* Code institute- for the Love Running project- which inspired the photo made circular on the Home page, as well as the logo.
 * The code for the background image was taken from a **code institute** lesson (whiskey page)
-* In the conect us form, the original code was taken from bootstrap and modified to make it reactive. the code for embeding the videos were taken from Dani Krossing’s [YouTube video](https://www.youtube.com/watch?v=OOy764mDtiA) This was modified a little to make it more responsive.
+* In the connect us form, the original code was taken from bootstrap and modified to make it reactive. the code for embeding the videos were taken from Dani Krossing’s [YouTube video](https://www.youtube.com/watch?v=OOy764mDtiA) This was modified a little to make it more responsive.
+* A lot of code isnpiration was taken from the Code Institute video lessons, and bootstrap documentation.
+* Majority of the code is mixed with bootstrap codes, to make it more resposnive or/and better design.
 ### Text
 * The text found in the project was written by the developer.
 ### Media